thycotic/dsv-docs/product/overview/architecture.md

 Information *about* customers in DynamoDB, and application activity and related logs stored in S3 and sometimes in Elasticsearch during analysis, will always be encrypted when at rest via AWS KMS.
 If the hardware for those resources were stolen, no breach would occur, since the data is encrypted.

-Customer secret data is further encrypted by the application with a customer specific key managed by Thycotic.
-This helps ensure that if data were exposed, either via a breach in the Amazon Web Services APIs or an application vulnerability that granted read access to a tenant database, the secret data would remain encrypted.
+Customer Secret data is further encrypted by the application with a customer specific key managed by Thycotic.
+This helps ensure that if data were exposed, either via a breach in the Amazon Web Services APIs or an application vulnerability that granted read access to a tenant database, the Secret data would remain encrypted.

 ### Data in Transit